PetrHavelka/uubookkit-ext/README.md

 2. Install User script from this URL: [uubookkit-ext.user.js](https://github.com/PetrHavelka/uubookkit-ext/raw/master/uubookkit-ext.user.js)

 # Configuration
-- in case of [uuDockitHelper](https://github.com/jiridudekusy/uuDockitHelper) is not executed on different IP or port please edit the `mdUrl` in script.
+- In case of [uuDockitHelper](https://github.com/jiridudekusy/uuDockitHelper) is executed on different IP or port then http://localhost:4323/vendor-app-subapp/0-0/editor please edit the `mdUrl` in script.

 # Chrome extension for uuBookKit - depricated